-Who is responsible for SEN at our school?
+Who is responsible for SEN?

-Your child’s class teacher is responsible for the day-to-day support for your child in partnership with Learning Support Assistants.
+Class teachers are responsible for the day-to-day support for your child in partnership with Learning Support Assistants.

-Mrs Champion is the Learning Mentor
+Mrs Champion is our Learning Mentor

 Mr Appleby is the Gifted & Talented leader who manages the support for gifted or talented pupils (see G&T policy).

 The governing body is responsible for ensuring the school’s provision for pupils with special educational needs is adequate and Mrs Ramet has overall responsibility.

 How do we know if your child needs extra help?
 What should you do if you think your child may have additional needs?